A real thing that happened recently, while planning a Friendsgiving:

 So the next time your friends make fun of you for being a vegan, push back with this recipe.

 Boom.
-Empowering vegans so they’ll make good food and therefore be socially accepted by their friends.
+Empowering vegans so they’ll make great-tasting food and therefore be socially accepted by their friends.
 Just another day at Kitchen Cici.